Evergrande chief's luxury assets in focus as his company scrambles to pay debts

 "He should be selling his things," Guo told Reuters.
 "He had no choice once the authorities made him."

-Around HK$300 million was raised to repay an overdue Evergrande bond, local media reported.
+The property is worth around HK$800 million ($103 million), an estate agent told Reuters and local media said it was pledged to raise about HK$300 million to repay an overdue Evergrande bond.

-The tycoon, ranked as Asia's wealthiest man in 2017, pledged a second luxury house on The Peak to Orix Asia Capital Ltd on Nov 8. for an undisclosed amount, according to the Land Registry.
+The tycoon, ranked as Asia's wealthiest man in 2017, pledged two other luxury houses in the same development to Orix Asia Capital Ltd on Nov 8. for undisclosed amounts, according to the Land Registry.
+Local media outlet HK01 said on Tuesday the total amount raised was HK$821 million.

-With sweeping views over the city's gleaming skyscrapers, the properties are worth around HK$800 million each, an estate agent told Reuters.
+One of the properties is worth HK$800 million, the estate agent said, while the other one is bigger and according to HK01 is worth HK$1 billion.

 Hui and Evergrande did not respond to requests for comment regarding the properties on The Peak.